jessepav/lacygoill-wiki-backup/C/glossary.md

 ##
 # s
+## scope

+Region of program text within which an identifier is visible (i.e. can be used).

+There are four kinds of scopes:

+   - block
+   - function
+   - function prototype
+   - file

+For  the same  identifier to  designate different  entities, it  must either  be written  in different  scopes (e.g.  block vs  function), or  in different  name spaces (e.g. 2 different files).

+The scope of an identifier is determined by the placement of its declaration.
+Except  a label  name, which  always has  function scope,  no matter  where it's declared.

 ## selection statement

 A statement which selects a code path out of several possibilities, like `if` or